msnyder424/terra-ec2/README.md

 - Automatic installation of development dependencies via user data script
 - SSH key pair configuration for secure access

-The instance is configured with all necessary tools for bioinformatics development.
+The instance is configured with all necessary tools for development.

 ## Prerequisites